dannysepler/pytestify/README.md

 ### assertCountEqual

-Since they're risky, the following two are opt-in.

-(Use `pytest path/to/file --with-count-equal`).
+Disable this behavior with `pytest path/to/file --keep-count-equal`.

 ```python
 self.assertItemsEqual(a, b)  # assert sorted(a) == sorted(b)